Ericiolacerta: Paleobiology

 As a member of the Therocephalia sub-order within the Theriodont group, Ericiolacerta would have had much more in common with the cynodonts which gave rise to mammals than with other Theriodonts such as Gorgonopsids.
-Some evidence has suggested Therocephalia may represent a polyphyletic group with some species being more closely related to cyndonts than others, and a uniting clade called Eutheriodontia has been proposed.
+Some evidence has suggested Therocephalia may represent a polyphyletic group with some species being more closely related to cynodonts than others, and a uniting clade called Eutheriodontia has been proposed.
 Most modern studies, however, consider Therocephalia to be a monophyletic group.
 Ericiolacerta shared many traits common in more basal Theriodonts as well as in mammals.
 Their small size similar to cynodonts may imply a burrowing lifestyle, and unlike other Therocephalians they possessed a secondary palate which may have aided in breathing while eating or in endothermy.
 The skull also possessed wide, slender zygomatic arches and postorbitals which failed to connect with the zygoma, all features also present in more derived cynodonts which likely aided in muscle attachment for chewing.
 Conversely, unlike other Theriodonts Ericiolacerta did not possess a free upstanding coronoid process on the dentary which would also have aided in connecting muscle fibers.
 It also did not experience the reduction of the lumbar ribs seen in members of Cynodontia, which is hypothesized to have evolved to increase their aerobic capacity.
 This would suggest that like other basal Theriodonts Ericiolacerta did not possess a transverse diaphragm.
 The holotype fossil described by Watson had its sternum only partially exposed, making determining if Ericiolacerta had evolved the segmented sternebrae seen in some Gorgonopsians difficult.
 This synapomorphy has been linked to evolutionary developments in locomotion and respiration towards the "mammalian-type" condition.
 This, combined with the long length of its limbs relative to its size implies Ericiolacerta had a more sprawling stance and reptilian gait than more derived cynodonts.
 Little holes in the snout area of the skull suggest that perhaps the snout had developed sense organs, like whiskers.
 A palate in the roof of the mouth separated the breathing passage from the eating area.
 This suggests an efficient eating mechanism that may indicate a warm-blooded lifestyle.